glzbcrt/glzbcrt/README.md

 George here, partner solution architect @ Microsoft!
 Here you will find my repositories.

+### 📫 How to reach me: ...

+You can reach me using the following e-mails:
+1. george@georgeluiz.com
+2. george.bittencourt@microsoft.com

 ### 🥰 My Repositories

 | Repository                                           | Description                                                                               |